 6.b: Introduction

 In order to measure biodiversity on a large scale, species distributions are often derived from models (e.g. species distribution models or environmental niche models).
+However, in many cases the generated presence/absence maps of multiple species can be used to inform policy at the community level through various indices of alpha, beta and gamma diversities.
 Calculating diversity (alpha or beta), means one has to process large stacks of grid data which also often come with large extent and high resolution.
 However, current existing software (e.g. R or ArcGIS) often face severe challenges due to the size of the data.

 6.c: Approach